Combined tight-binding and configuration interaction study of unfolded electronic structure of G-color center in Si: Results

-\\ The exciton correction of the electron-hole transition at $\mathbf{\Gamma}$ point computed by CI with the single-particle basis of two ground state electron and two ground state hole eigenstates for the band structure above was calculated for silicon interstitial position i=0-5 and the results are summarized in Table~\ref{tab:TB_CI_555} and shown in Fig.~\ref{fig:CI_555}.
+The exciton correction of the electron-hole transition at $\mathbf{\Gamma}$ point computed by CI with the single-particle basis of two ground state electron and two ground state hole eigenstates for the band structure above was calculated for silicon interstitial position i=0-5 and the results are summarized in Table~\ref{tab:TB_CI_555} and shown in Fig.~\ref{fig:CI_555}.
+The choice to consider two ground state electron and two ground state hole eigenstates was motivated by considering only states associated with the G-center that exhibit the highest weight (corresponding to the blue and green bands in Fig.~\ref{fig:Gc_555}).
 Firstly, we notice that the CI predicts very small fine-structure splitting (FSS) of ground state exciton (X$^0$) both for bright and dark X$^0$ doublet.
-That suggests the silicon G-center to be potentially a very good emitter of entangled photons for quantum communication and computation applications.~\cite{Kimble2008,Fox2024,Liu2024,Rahmouni2024} Interestingly, as noticed from Table~\ref{tab:TB_CI_555} the CI calculations show a slight difference (on the order of $\sim0.03\,\mu$eV) in FSS as well as X$^0$ energy between configurations i=0, 3 and i=1, 2, 4, 5.
+That suggests the silicon G-center to be potentially a very good emitter of entangled photons for quantum communication and computation applications.~\cite{Kimble2008,Fox2024,Liu2024,Rahmouni2024} Interestingly, as noticed from Table~\ref{tab:TB_CI_555} the CI calculations show a slight difference (on the order of $\sim0.03\,\mu$eV) in FSS as well as X$^0$ energy between configurations i=\{0, 3\} and i=\{1, 2, 4, 5\}.
 While such a difference is very timid being on the order of numeric errors, it is clearly reproducible in the calculations.
-We speculate that this difference might originate in different orbital decomposition of the single-particle electron-hole transitions where electrons in configurations i=0, 3 prefer to occupy $d_{3r^2-z^2}$ orbitals (due to orientation of the interstitial atom in $z$ direction) but for i=1, 2, 4, 5 they prefer to occupy $d_{x^2-y^2}$ orbitals (due to orientation of the interstitial atom in $x$ and $y$ directions).
+We speculate that this difference might originate in different orbital decomposition of the single-particle electron-hole transitions where electrons in configurations i=\{0, 3\} prefer to occupy $d_{3z^2-r^2}$ orbitals (due to orientation of the interstitial atom in $z$ direction) but for i=\{1, 2, 4, 5\} they prefer to occupy $d_{x^2-y^2}$ orbitals (due to orientation of the interstitial atom in $x$ and $y$ directions).
+Note that the orbitals ($d_{x^2-y^2}$, $d_{3z^2-r^2}$) responsible for the configuration asymmetry appear in the bulk band decomposition \{Fig.~\ref{fig:Orb_dec}~(b)\} at the $\mathbf{\Delta}$ and $\mathbf{X}$ points.
 Moreover, notable on CI excitonic calculations of the G-center in silicon is a large splitting of bright and dark X$^0$ doublet (B-D) of approx. 18~meV,~i.e. five orders of magnitude larger than FSS.
-We also find a very shallow ($\approx160-200\,\mu$eV) binding energy of bright X$^0$ when compared to the single-particle electron-hole transition.
-We finally note that aforementioned very small FSS and large B-D splitting as well as the possibility to operate at elevated temperatures put the G-center in silicon in striking contrast to quantum dot (QD) sources currently studied for usage in quantum communication and computation.~\cite{Fox2024,Aharonovich2016,Senellart2017,zhou2023epitaxial,Rastelli2004}
+We note that the dark exciton energy around 951.5~meV (1303~nm) may correspond to the PL signal measured at low temperatures (30~K) observed around 1300~nm in experiments on G* and, to a lesser extent, G-centers in Ref.~\cite{Gc_Durand2024_OSC}.
+However, our calculations do not predict the appearance of the E line.~\cite{Gc_Durand2024_OSC,Gc_Durand2024_main} Therefore, these theoretical studies of the G-center open up possibilities to explore structural modifications or incorporate strain to investigate other experimentally observed properties.
+We also find a very shallow ($\approx 160-200\,\mu$eV) binding energy of bright X$^0$ when compared to the single-particle electron-hole transition.
+We finally note that the aforementioned very small FSS and large B-D splitting as well as the possibility to operate at elevated temperatures put the G-center in silicon in striking contrast to quantum dot (QD) sources currently studied for usage in quantum communication and computation.~\cite{Fox2024,Aharonovich2016,Senellart2017,zhou2023epitaxial,Rastelli2004}